SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

     conda install -c conda-forge opencv==4.6.0

-  ## Step 3: How the videos and photos of the trials are created
+  ## Step 3 (Optional): How the videos and photos of the trials are created

-  Now you can run ssvep_interface_video_creater_v1.py
+  Now you can run ssvep_interface_video_creater_v1.py This outputs all the videos and images of the trials.
+To display these in Experiment Builder it was converted to a framrate of 59.98fps using the software named Handbrake.

   ## Step 4: Setting up environment for the first 2 analysis scripts
   Unfortunately the packages used for creating the videos collide with the packages required for the following statistical analyses